Detection of noise correlations in two qubit systems by Machine Learning: Population transfer in the noise sensor

 \section{Population transfer in the noise sensor}

 Our main goal is to classify the different noises by Machine Learning, using the efficiency of a STIRAP-like protocol, as a fingerprint.
-The full Hamiltonian describing the driven dynamics of the sensor in the presence of noise is given by $H_S+H_c(t)+\Hnoise(t)$.
-The main effect of noise (as described in Sec.~\ref{sec:Model}) is due to the diagonal entries of $\Hnoise(t)$ in the eigenbasis of $H_S$, see eq.~(\ref{eq:Hamilt_noise}), since the dark state is not anymore an eigenstate of the full (dressed) Hamiltonian.
+The full Hamiltonian des cribing the driven dynamics of the sensor in the presence of noise is given by $H_S+H_c(t)+\Hnoise(t)$.
+The main effect of noise (as described in Sec.~\ref{sec:Model}) is due to the dia gonal entries of $\Hnoise(t)$in the eigenbasis of $H_S$, see eq.~(\ref{eq:Hamilt_noise} ), since the dark state is not anymore an eigenstate of the full (dressed) Hamiltonian.
 As a consequence, adiabatic patterns do not lead to population transfer.
-However, for small enough $\delta_i \ll \Opsmax$ almost complete population trasfer occurs via diabatic transitions.

-In addition, noise may also couple the antisymmetric Bell state $\ket{3}$ with $\ket{2}$, the dynamics now involving the whole 4-level Hilbert space.
+However, for small enough $\delta_i \ll \Opsmax$ almost complete population transfer occurs via diabatic transitions.
+In addition, noise may also couple the antisym metric Bell state $\ket{3}$ with $\ket{2}$, the dynamics now involving the whole 4-level Hilbert space.
 Remarkably, $\ket{3}$ gets populated during time evolution even if the noise is small $\delta_{1},\delta_{2}\ll \varepsilon$.
 An example of population histories in the four-level system is shown in Fig.~\ref{fig:stirap_2qubits} (solid lines).